Spring Garden Revival

 Seasonal Edging Calendar & Weather Timing for Plymouth's Climate Zone 6b

-Plymouth falls within USDA Zone 6b, with a climate that demands careful timing for lawn edging.
-The optimal period is spring (April-May) after ground thaw and before peak growth.
-Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is ideal for preparing edges for winter, while winter (November-March) should be avoided due to frozen ground.
-Monitor weather via NWS Boston/Norton or Albany to ensure soil moisture is suitable for clean cutting and that temperatures meet concrete curing minimums (50°F).
-Coordinate with municipal schedules for street tree pruning and sidewalk cleaning, and avoid disturbing wildlife during breeding seasons.
+Plymouth’s climate (Zone 6b) dictates optimal timing for lawn edging.
+Spring (April-May) is ideal after ground thaw and before peak plant growth.
+Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is suitable for preparing edges for winter.
+Edging should be avoided in winter (November-March) when the ground is frozen.
+Monitor weather through NWS Boston/Norton or NWS Albany to ensure soil moisture is right for clean cutting and that temperatures meet concrete curing minimums (50°F).
+Avoid working in muddy glacial till or marine clay, and coordinate with municipal schedules for street tree pruning and sidewalk cleaning.
+Consider wildlife breeding and plant stress when scheduling work.

 Stormwater Management & MS4 Compliance During Edging Operations in Plymouth

-Lawn edging must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
-Prevent soil and debris from entering storm drains and protect catch basins during all phases of work.
-Maintain natural drainage patterns and use permeable materials like stone or brick where possible, especially in glacial till or clay soils.
-Immediate cleanup of debris from streets and sidewalks is required, and dust or slurry should be controlled during cutting.
-All construction must be coordinated under EPA NPDES guidelines.
-Long-term, proper edging improves drainage and supports green infrastructure.
-Plymouth Engineering Division
+Edging projects in Plymouth must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
+Preventing soil and debris from entering storm drains is critical—catch basins must be protected, and natural drainage patterns maintained.
+Proper grading is essential, especially in glacial till or marine clay, to prevent pooling.
+Permeable materials like stone or brick are recommended where feasible.
+During construction, debris must be cleaned from streets and sidewalks immediately, and dust or slurry controlled (wet cutting is preferred).
+Projects may require coordination under EPA NPDES.
+Long-term, well-defined edges improve drainage and support green infrastructure.

 Phone: (508) 747-1620 x10140